florentyvon/KaamelottDiscordBot/README.md

 ```
 npm install --save
 ```
+2. To permit the bot to talk in voice channels :
+    Install [ffmpeg](https://ffmpeg.org/download.html) for your OS
+    Make it permanent on your server or computer

-2. To run the bot, due to async method :
+3. To run the bot, due to async method :
 ```
 node --harmony .
 ```